Building Science

 these days,) you might have kicked back

-the easy chair and passed for something like
+the lazy chair and passed for something like

 content, ignorant of just how inefficiently